ziniuguo/FirebaseApp/README.md

 pleaso do familiarize yourself with **git versioning control** tool, or just github desktop if youre lazy

-### *we shouldnt do "add files via upload" or "Update xxx.xx"*
+### *we shouldn't do "add files via upload" or "Update xxx.xx"*

-please create your own branches and test your own part there and, when youre sure its working, commit and push to **release** branch (sorry but main branch is occupied by ziniu and shaun)
+please create your own branches, or fork, and test your own part there and, when you're sure its working, commit and push to **release** branch (sorry main branch is occupied by zi niu and shaun)

-**fetch and pull** from release and commit, **dont override others code**
+**fetch and pull** from release and commit, **don't override others code**

 thanks